XU-YaoKun/team-plus-plus/README.md

 2. Team management, including create team, join team, leave team, and assign roles.

-3. Calender: We integrated Google Calendar into our web application and also developed our own task management tool and schedule availability panel.
+3. Event management: We added the ability to add, modify, and delete events through web application and also developed our own task management tool similar to Trello and scheduling tool similar to when2meet.

-4. Instant chat: The chat portion is implemented using node.js and supports instant messaging.
+4. Instant chat: The chat portion is implemented using Firebase event listeners and supports instant messaging.

 5. Modifiable user profiles